chee154/ml-Py-used_cars/README.md

 # ml-Py-used_cars
 Short Summary: Building various models on used cars in the US to predict various nominal attributes.
+Additionally, we also build models to predict the borrowing behaviors lf lenders.

 This repository includes the following projects:
 1. **Used_Car_Lab_1_DataVisualization.ipynb:**<br />